NotJustin/Random-Gun-Arena/README.md

 # Random Gun Arena
  A variant of Gun Game.
-Inspired by this thread: https://forums.alliedmods.net/showthread.php?t=313378 and thanks to CliptonHeist<br>
+Inspired by this thread: https://forums.alliedmods.net/showthread.php?t=313378 and thanks to CliptonHeist (The Doggy) for the original plugin and inspiration<br>
  At the end of a round, a random gun is chosen, to be given to all players at the start of the following round.<br>
  When a player kills another player, they receive full health and armor(depending on if there is armor for the current weapon).<br>